There is something of sombre note to my column this week.

 I'm sure Mrs P will tell me I have never bought or owned anything like that or indeed had so much luck in the hour from 7am to 8am on a Monday morning.

-Kevin Page is a teller of tall tales with a firm belief that laughter helps avoid frown lines.
-Your own tales and feedback are welcome on email@example.com.
+■ Kevin Page is a teller of tall tales with a firm belief too much serious news gives you frown lines.
+Feel free to share stories to email@example.com .